The MiracleFeet Brace

 A brace worn primarily at night for up to 5 years is a critical part of clubfoot treatment.
 Poor compliance can lead to relapses.

-A lot of work goes into successful clubfoot treatment, from identification to casting to the tenotomy, but the stage of treatment most likely to determine long-term success is bracing.
+A lot of work goes into successful clubfoot treatment, from identification, to casting, to the tenotomy.
+However, the stage of treatment most likely to determine long-term success is bracing.
 A key part of the Ponseti Method, children wear an abduction brace consisting of shoes and a bar which maintain the feet in the proper position as they grow.
-What makes this phase the trickiest?
-Let’s break it down.
+The brace phase of treatment is multifaceted so let’s break it down.

 Half of children in treatment do not wear their brace as prescribed, which often results in relapse.
 In addition, most braces are either high-quality but unaffordable ($200 – $1,000) or inexpensive ($8 – $40) but hard to use, uncomfortable for the child, and not easily scalable.

 MiracleFeet partners reported the lack of an easy-to-use affordable brace was the single biggest impediment to scaling Ponseti treatment in their countries.
 Since braces are worn for up to four years after the completion of active treatment, and they are critical to long-term patient outcomes, MiracleFeet knew that scaling clubfoot treatment in low- and middle-income countries required a high-quality, low-cost solution.

 MiracleFeet recognized that there was a need to fill when it came to clubfoot braces.
 In 2013 we set out to design a brace that would be affordable, easy to use, and durable.